rohanpadhye/jqf-resources/README.md

 Inside the method body, we start with our test's precondition, using JUnit's `assumeTrue`.
 Our precondition for this test is that the tree must be a valid Red Black Tree, which means that it satisfies the invariants that all valid Red Black Trees must satisfy.
 This is necessary because it may be possible that our generator does not generate semantically valid red black trees.
 If it is not valid, then JQF will throw this input away, and try to generate another one that is valid.
 Next, our test logic runs, in this case adding an element.
 Finally, our test's postconditions are asserted with `assertTrue`.
 This asserts that the tree does contain the element we just added, and that the tree is still a valid Red Black Tree.

-Our test driver uses the method `isValidRedBlackTree`, which tests the tree invariants a valid RedBlackTree must satisfy: it is a binary search tree, each red node must have a black parent and the root is black, and the number of black nodes in the path from the root to a null child is the same for every null child.
+Our test driver uses the method `isValidRedBlackTree`, which tests the three invariants that a valid RedBlackTree must satisfy: it is a binary search tree, each red node must have a black parent and the root is black, and the number of black nodes in the path from the root to a null child is the same for every null child.

 # Generator